sprakash21/aws-genai-rageval-bot/nc-bot/README.md

 ## Learnings and Future Work
+1. Improving Judge model answering capabilities.
-1. Extending the framework to use multiple judges and take voting on the best scores to choose.
+2. Extending the framework to use multiple judges and take voting on the best scores to choose.
-2. Advancing the methodologies of RAG techniques and testing with other model use cases.
+3. Advancing the methodologies of RAG techniques and testing with other model use cases.